 • Priests – Successful Deacons can become priests once they undertake the Rite of Ordination, which ordains them into the priesthood.

 • Bishop – Priests can become bishops when they are at least 35 years of age, ordained for at least five years, and hold a doctorate in theology.
 Bishops must have extensive experience in canon law and sacred scripture.

 • Archbishop – The next level is the archbishops who oversee an archdiocese, which is a group of dioceses and manages the bishops in that region.

 • Cardinal – There are around 130 cardinals.
 Cardinals oversee the bishops.
 Their most important role is to vote for a new pope.

 • Pope – The pope is the leader of the Roman Catholic church around the world.

 As you can see, Catholicism has a lot more structure and traditional practices than the Protestant and non-denominational Christian traditions.

 Associated Professional Organizations

-As is the case in a hierarchical arrangement, pastoral and priestly professional organizations also do not typically interact with one another on any regular, operational basis.
-Due to this fact, both priests and pastors prescribe to their own, distinct professional associations and organizations.
+In all hierarchical associations, pastoral and priestly professional organizations also do not typically interact with one another on a regular operational basis.
+Therefore, both priests and pastors prescribe to their distinct professional associations and organizations.
 The following represent a few of the most important of those organizations for both priests and pastors.